 Strategy, tactics, and specialized skills.
-Combining over two decades of Design Thinking as a multidisciplinary design professional, 25 years of martial arts experience – including tactical training and personal protection – knowledge of specialized environments, as well as a passion for athletics and the outdoors, the Radius Factor™ vision came to light.
+Combining over two decades of Design Thinking as a multidisciplinary design professional, 27 years of combatives experience – including tactical and personal protection training– knowledge of specialized environments, as well as a passion for athletics and the outdoors, the Radius Factor™ vision came to light.

-Radius Factor™ is a network, a mindset, a standard practice using proven methods to keep you protected within your life radius – No matter where you are or what may arise.
+Radius Factor™ is a network, a mindset, a standard practice using proven methods to keep you life protected – No matter where you are or what may arise.

 My training experience ranges from the following:

-- Firearms - Tactical Handgun & Carbine; CCW (Concealed Carry Weapon/Integrated Tools);
+Firearms – Tactical Handgun & Carbine; Home Defense/Environmental Tactics

 Design & Strategy